Call today!

 What is possession?

 Under Wisconsin laws, drug possession, as defined under the Uniform Controlled Substances Act (Chapter 961 of the Wisconsin Statutes), refers to having a controlled substance on your person or within your dominion and control without a valid prescription.
 (Wis.
 Stat.
 961, and sub-chapters).
-Being in the wrong place at the wrong time can result in an investigation, an arrest, or a conviction for possession of a controlled substance.
+Being in the wrong place at the wrong time can result in an investigation, an arrest, and even a conviction for possession of a controlled substance.

 Criminal Drug Possession Charges